 Tim has garnered numerous recognitions for his practice.
-Chambers USA named Tim as one of two nationwide “Leading Lawyers in Native American Law: Associates to Watch” in 2021 and 2022.
+In 2023, the National Civil Justice Institute awarded Tim the national Appellate Advocacy Award for a victory on behalf of the Rosebud Sioux Tribe in a tribal rights case: Rosebud Sioux Tribe v.
+United States, 9 F.4th 1018 (8th Cir.
+2021).
+Chambers USA named Tim as one of two nationwide “Leading Lawyer in Native American Law: Associate to Watch” in 2021.
 Super Lawyers named Tim a “Rising Star” in 2019, 2020, and 2021, a distinction given to the top 2.5% of lawyers.
 The Best Lawyers in America included Tim on its “Ones to Watch” list in 2021 and 2022 for Commercial Litigation and Trusts and Estates Litigation.
 Tim has also been named a North Star Lawyer in recognition of his commitment to providing pro bono legal services.

 Tim has led trial and appellate teams in both state and federal courts.
 Regardless of the size or type of case, Tim uses the litigation process to maximize strategic advantage while staying focused on reaching the client’s goals.
 Tim also has experience in alternative dispute resolution, including mediation and arbitration.